The USGS Water Science School

 Water for industrial use may be delivered from a public supplier or be self-supplied.
 For the most part, industries supply their own water (in 1995, 88 percent of all industrial water was self-supplied), and on this page, the data only reflects self-supplied water.
 Numbers are also rounded, so may not sum to totals.

-For 2005, withdrawals were an estimated 18,200 million gallons per day (Mgal/d).
-(All 2010 water use information is from the report Estimated use of water in the United States in 2010.)
-Industrial withdrawals were about 4 percent of Nation's total withdrawals and about 9 percent of total withdrawals for all categories excluding thermoelectric power.
-Surface water was the source for 83 percent (15,000 Mgal/d) of total industrial withdrawals, whereas groundwater accounted for about 17 percent of withdrawals (3,110 Mgal/d).
-Nearly all (92 percent) of the surface-water withdrawals and (99 percent) of the groundwater withdrawals for industrial use were freshwater.
-For 2005, total industrial withdrawals were 8 percent less than during 2000.
+For 2010, withdrawals were an estimated 15,900 Mgal/d, or 17,900 thousand acre-ft/yr.
+Industrial withdrawals were about 4 percent of total withdrawals and about 8 percent of total withdrawals for all categories excluding thermoelectric power.
+Surface water was the source for 82 percent of total industrial withdrawals, and 93 percent of the surfacewater withdrawals for industrial use was freshwater.
+More than 98 percent of the groundwater withdrawals for industrial use also was freshwater.
+For 2010, total industrial withdrawals were 12 percent less than in 2005.

 Industrial water withdrawals, by State, 2010